 'Mai Bhi Chowkidar’: PM Modi kick-starts BJP campaign for Lok Sabha polls

-New Delhi, Mar 16: Prime Minister Narendra Modi on Saturday launched 'Mai Bhi Chowkidar' campaign and kick-starting BJP's campaign for Lok Sabha Elections 2019.
+New Delhi, Mar 16: Prime Minister Narendra Modi on Saturday launched 'Mai Bhi Chowkidar' campaign, kick-starting BJP's campaign for Lok Sabha Elections 2019.
 PM Modi will also interact with people from across the country on 31 March as part of the campaign.

-Taking to twitter the prime minister reminded everyone that their 'Chowkidar' (watchman) is standing firm and serving the nation.
+Taking to twitter the prime minister wrote, "Your Chowkidar is standing firm & serving the nation.
+But, I am not alone.
+Everyone who is fighting corruption, dirt, social evils is a Chowkidar.
+Everyone working hard for the progress of India is a Chowkidar.
+Today, every Indian is saying-#MainBhiChowkidar."

 Your Chowkidar is standing firm & serving the nation.— Narendra Modi (@narendramodi) March 16, 2019